hpcleuven/VscDocumentation/source/leuven/slurm-accounting.rst

 This will show the transactions on the account for the ``lp_my_project`` project for the month January 2023.

-If you are only interested in the overview of user's transactions, and don't require the actual balance information, ``sam-list-usagerecords`` provides a much faster alternative for a summarized statement::
+If you are only interested in the overview of your past credit usage, and don't require the actual balance information, ``sam-list-usagerecords`` provides a much faster alternative for a summarized statement::